Startups made easy. Sorted.

 Book a demo

-How does SEIS tax relief work?
+What is SEIS tax relief and how does it work?

 Because SEIS is designed to support small, seed-stage businesses – aka, the very riskiest ones – it offers some of the most generous perks to investors of all the venture capital schemes.